 The below information about being prepared for a Disaster is from the Greater New Jersey UMC Conference.
 It is being posted on this website as a way to share this potentially valuable information with as many people as possible.
-While sent out over concern for Tropical Storm Hermine, in early September, this information could be applied to emergency situations in general.
+It is generic information that would apply to many emergency situations.

 Please note: if dangerous weather conditions or other emergency events necessitate that DeBows UMC cancel or reschedule a church related activity, an Alert Notice will be posted on the front page of the church website.
 We will also update the church voicemail message in such an event.

 From the Greater New Jersey UMC Conference:

 We have many resources available for disaster response including disaster response coordinators located in each district, more than 300 UMCOR trained early response team members, secure communication technologies and the experience of our A Future With Hope staff who have been on the front lines of recovery operations.

 These are two documents that can help you prepare for the next emergency.
 Please take time to read them and prepare yourselves for any possible impact from future storms.

 It is highly recommended that everyone have a Basic Emergency Supply Kit for any potential disaster, not just hurricanes.
 According to the Federal Emergency Management Agency (FEMA) these kits, at a minimum, should contain the following:

 - Water, one gallon of water per person per day for at least three days, for drinking and sanitation.